Why costs might exceed your average daily budget

-- When your ads are shown more often, your total daily cost might be up to 2 times your average daily budget.
-However, you won't be charged more than your average daily budget multiplied by the average number of days in a month (30.4).
+- When your ads are shown more often, your total daily cost might be up to 2 times your average daily budget, unless you're paying for conversions.
+If you pay for conversions, your daily costs may be more than 2 times your daily budget.
+However, with all AdWords campaigns you won't be charged more than your average daily budget multiplied by the average number of days in a month (30.4).

 Why campaigns might cost more than their daily budget

 For each of your ad campaigns, you'll set a daily budget — the amount that you've budgeted to spend on your ads each day.
 If you've noticed that the total daily cost of your campaign is more than your daily budget amount, that means your campaign is spending more of your budget on days with higher Search traffic and less on days with lower traffic.
 Search traffic can fluctuate for several reasons: whether it's the weekend or weekday, or due to seasonality and holidays.

 Dipping into your daily budget for other days in the month helps to optimize the performance of your campaigns and helps make sure that your ads can run a little more on days when they’re very popular.

 How you’re charged when campaigns exceed their daily budget

 Up to 2 times your campaign's daily budget can be used to show your ads on certain days of the week or certain times of the month based on fluctuations in traffic — but not more than you spend on your campaigns each month.
 For campaigns where you pay for conversions, your daily costs may exceed 2 times your daily budget.

 If your daily budget is US$10, up to US$20 can be used to show your ads on certain days based on fluctuations in traffic.